 Implementing a student disciplinary process allows WMSE an opportunity to engage with students and assist them in understanding the school's expectation for appropriate actions and behaviors, academic success and interaction with others.

 - 1. Verbal Warning

-- 2. Student Conference/Written Warning
+- 2. Student Conference/Written Disciplinary Action Plan

 - 3. Suspension or Expulsion

 Violations can result in student termination from the program depending on the seriousness and circumstances of the offense.
-Students can appeal such decisions by referring to the Grievance and Complaint Procedures.